iburn78/documentation/Document_processing/Vim_commands.md

 * Register yanking / \<insert mode\> pasting
     - \<visual mode\> "[number]y to yank
     - \<insert mode\> ctrl+r [number] to paste
+* 0: moves to the start of a line

 # Advanced